scicloj/tablecloth/docs/index.md

         value is provided
       - `:column-names` - in case you want to name columns - only works for sequential input (arrays)
-      - `:layout` - for numberical, native array of arrays - treat entries `:as-rows` or `:as-columns` (default)
+      - `:layout` - for numerical, native array of arrays - treat entries `:as-rows` or `:as-columns` (default)

 `api/let-dataset` accepts bindings `symbol`-`column-data` to simulate